 WK is mildly alcoholic, usually around 0.5 to 1% alcohol by volume (abv).
 You can learn how to make it more boozy here.

-- Add molasses and stir until it dissolves.
+- Add molasses or other solid sugar and stir until it dissolves.

 - Add water kefir (WK) grains.